'Billionaire Raj' Is Pushing India Toward Autocracy

 the bonds as unconstitutional and forced

-disclosures, despite all efforts by the state and business interests to keep voters from knowing who gave money to whom.
-But the discomfiture of the rich is not the issue.
+disclosures, despite all efforts by the state and business interests to keep voters from knowing who gave money to whom the discomfiture of the rich is not the issue.

 What's more worrying is their cynical confidence.
 They seem to believe that the broader electorate has been so polarized along religious lines that voters won't care about even the most egregious quid pro quo between politics and business.
 After all, the poor are receiving some state funds